austintgriffith/Pyth.io-Site/sourceContent/posts/introduction.md

 An oracle provides that link by making off-chain requests and delivering results on-chain.
 Unfortunately, only centralized oracles exist today and contracts are forced to rely on a single point of failure which could easily be attacked, manipulated, and corrupted.

-**A decentralized, trust-less network of incentivized oracles is needed to empower the next generation of smart contracts.**
+**A decentralized, trustless network of incentivized oracles is needed to empower the next generation of smart contracts.**

 With the correct cryptoeconomics in place, a statistically adequate supply of miners will request information from multiple internet sources and, in combination with the staking of a token, reach a blind consensus off-chain.
 Then, efficiently inscribe the data onto the blockchain, available publicly for smart contract logic and execution.